Shuuida/Bibliotech-1.0/README.md

 ✅ CSV export functionality
 ✅ PDF file and batch import support
 ✅ Storage of PDFs and their metadata
-✅ Ability to open PDFs directly from the software (requires third-party apps) ✅ Cover preview (thumbnails) for uploaded PDFs
+✅ Ability to open PDFs directly from the software by using double-clicking (requires third-party apps) ✅ Cover preview (thumbnails) for uploaded PDFs
 ✅ Data validation (ISBN and dates)
 ✅ Configurable auto-save intervals (in seconds)